centrifuge/documentation/docs/getting-started/ping.md

 ---
-id: ping
+id: 5-ping
 title: Post installation verification
-category: Getting started
+category: 2 Getting started
 ---

 To make sure that your Centrifuge node setup was successful and is running properly you can ping your node.